TheFreeman193/mita-dummyapi/DataStoreDemo/README.md

     cd ./Edition-01/Mocking/DataStoreDemo/
     ```

-+ To run the Pester tests:
++ To run all the Pester tests:

     ```PowerShell
     Invoke-Pester -Path ./Examples*.Tests.ps1 -Output Detailed
+    ```

++ To run tests from a single file:

+    ```PowerShell
+    Invoke-Pester -Path ./Examples3and4.Tests.ps1 -Output Detailed
     ```

 + To use the demo functions in the current session: